An Empirical Bayes Method for Chi-Squared Data: Tweedie's Formula for Chi-squared Data

-where $l'_k$ is the derivative of marginal log likelihood with k degrees of freedom. \end{proposition}
+where $l'_k$ is the derivative of marginal log likelihood with $k$ degrees of freedom. \end{proposition}

-Note that Lemma~\ref{Lemma-1} implies that $l'_k(x)> -1/2$.
-Thus the last factor on the right hand side of (\ref{pmean1}) is positive.
 We can view (\ref{pmean1}) as a preliminary Tweedie's formula for chi-squared distribution.
 It bears considerable resemblance to Tweedie's formula for the normal distribution

-The most prominent common feature in Tweedie's formulas for normal distributions (\ref{normal}) and chi-squared distributions (\ref{pmean1}) is that both depend on log marginal likelihood in an essential way.
-As mentioned earlier, $2J$ reflects the effect size in model (\ref{model}).
-In particular, the expectation of $2J$ equals $\lambda$.
-At the risk of terminology abuse, call $E_{k-2}(2J|x)$ in (\ref{pmean1}) the `pseudo-observed' effect size, since model (\ref{model}) has $2J$ one step closer to the observed value $x$ than $\lambda$.
-The variance of chi-squared random variable is twice the mean so that the `2' in $1+2l'_{k}(x)$ has to do with the variance.
-Putting these together, we can see the remarkable similarity between Tweedie's formulas for the normal distribution and that for the chi-squared distribution, matching almost point-by-point, except for the curious appearance of $k-2$ instead of $k$ as the null degrees of freedom in $E_{k-2}(2J|x)$.
+The most visible feature in Tweedie's formula for normal distributions (\ref{normal}) and chi-squared distributions (\ref{pmean1}) is that both depend on marginal log likelihood in an essential way.
+Since $E(2J|\lambda)=\lambda$, $2J$ reflects the effect size in (\ref{model}).
+At the risk of terminology abuse, call $E_{k-2}(2J|x)$ the `pseudo-observed' effect size, as (\ref{model}) has $2J$ one step closer to the observed value $x$ than $\lambda$.
+The variance of chi-squared random variable is twice the mean, which explains the `2' in $1+2l'_{k}(x)$.
+Altogether we see remarkable similarity between Tweedie's formula for the normal and the chi-squared distributions, matching everywhere except for the curious appearance of $k-2$ instead of $k$ as the null degrees of freedom in $E_{k-2}(2J|x)$.

-Figure \ref{onelayer} indicates that the multiplier $1+2l'_k(x)$ of the pseudo-observed value $E_{k-2}(2J|x) $ in (\ref{pmean1}) is bigger than one for small $x$, implying the posterior mean is larger than the observed value $x$.
+Figure~\ref{onelayer}(a) indicates that the multiplier $1+2l'_k(x)$ of the pseudo-observed value $E_{k-2}(2J|x) $ in (\ref{pmean1}) is bigger than one for small $x$, implying the posterior mean is larger than the observed value $x$.
 For larger $x$ value, it is smaller than one, implying the posterior mean is smaller than observed value $x$.
-For $x$ near $k$, the null degrees of freedom, the posterior mean is close to the observed value $x$.
-All these are anticipated bias-correction results of the posterior mean.
+For $x$ near $k$, the posterior mean is close to the observed value $x$.
+All these are anticipated bias-correction outcomes of the posterior mean.